Groups with decidable word problem that do not embed in groups with decidable conjugacy problem: Abstract

 \section{Abstract}

-We show the existence of finitely generated torsion-free groups with decidable word problem that cannot be embedded into groups with decidable conjugacy problem.
+We show the existence of finitely presented torsion-free groups with decidable word problem that cannot be embedded in any finitely generated group with decidable conjugacy problem.
 This answers a well-known question of Collins from the early 1970's.